top of page

 Comprehensive Breakdown: Effectively Managing Your Child With a Narcissistic Parent

 Co-parenting with a narcissistic parent is one of the most difficult challenges a healthy parent can face.
-The narcissistic parent often prioritizes control, image, and manipulation over the child’s well-being, leaving you to provide the stability and moral foundation your child desperately needs.
+The narcissistic parent often prioritizes control, image, and manipulation over the child’s well-being.
+This leaves you to provide the stability and moral foundation your child desperately needs.
 Here’s how you can approach it:

 Establish a Safe and Stable Environment